mrlesmithjr/docker-ansible-elkstack/README.md

 Scale
 -----
-What if we want to scale the [Elasticsearch] cluster and add some additional nodes.
+What if we want to scale the [Elasticsearch] cluster and add some additional ** Non-Master ** data/client nodes.
 We can easily do that by the following:
 ```
 docker-compose scale elasticsearch=4
 ```